Sam9Ves3/Big_Data_Managment_Homeworks/bigdataprinciples3_4.md

 # Chapter 3: Data model for Big Data: Illustration.
-# Chapter 1: A new paradigm for Big Data

 **1. What's the problem of writing raw data in JSON format**